 Junk Drawer Engineering by Bobby Mercer for ages 7 and up

 To purchase tickets for our School-Time Matinee Series shows, please fill out our ticket order form found HERE.
 Submit the form to the BPAC Arts Ed Office or email Holly Senter.
 You can also fill out our GOOGLE REGISTRATION FORM HERE, and someone from the Arts Education Office will contact you to complete your reservation.

 Please make all checks or money orders payable to Delta State University.
 Payments must be made in full before your reservation will be submitted unless you are paying by purchase order.
 The arts education office accepts cash, checks, purchase orders, money orders, and credit cards.
 Please note there is a $10 processing fee for every order placed for the STMS performances.
 Also note, if paying by purchase order, note that our offices will bill out the PO to your school’s central office after the performance date.
 Parents wishing to purchase tickets must be included in your school group ticket order.
 You must provide us with the correct billing address and email to ensure prompt payment.
+In the event of a last minute cancellation or no-show, please note we will still require payment and will invoice your school and/or district.
+Please let us know as no later than 7 days prior to the performance if you will not be attending to avoid being charged in this manner.
 For questions, please contact the arts education office at 662-846-4844.

 The BPAC Arts Education Office proudly introduces the fifth year of our year-round arts and literacy initiative, Read It, See It, Be It.
 Thanks to funding from Bulkbookstore.com, we’re excited to provide discounted books at just $1-$2 for students and teachers attending matinee performances.
 These books, directly related to the matinee shows, enable a deeper exploration of narrative and artistic adaptation.
 Please note that book availability follows a first-come, first-served approach.